essykings/python-datetime/README.md

 2010-10-17 00:00:00
 ```

 As you can see, you dont need any regular expression to determine the format; the parser looks for recognizable tokens and then guess where it belongs.
-If it doesn't, then it throws an error.
+If it doesn't recognize any token, then it throws an error.

 ## Important points to keep in mind
-Let's look at some of the best practices to keep in mind when working with timezones in python.
+Some useful tips  to keep in mind when working with timezones in python are:

 - It is recommended to always work with UTC s this eliminates the need for timezones, which can make the process very complicated.